 Candidate:

+TEA ID:

-TEA ID: Teacher Certification:
+Teacher Certification:

 School District:

-Placement 1: School Title I School?
-Yes / No
+Placement 1: School

-If yes, % Free/Reduced Lunch Placement
+Title I School?
+Yes /No If yes, % Free/Reduced Lunch

-2: School Title I School?
-Yes / No
+Placement 2: School

-If yes, % Free/Reduced Lunch
+Title I School?
+Yes /No If yes, % Free/Reduced Lunch

 The College of Education is required to collect demographic data on classes AND schools where our students are placed.
 Please collect classroom and campus data on both Placement 1 and Placement 2.
-You will enter this data into the Clinical Teacher Prograwe ess Survey completed in the middle of the final semester in your teacher certification program.
+You will enter this data into the Clinical Teacher Progress Survey completed in the middle of the final semester in your teacher certification program.
+The link will be sent to you via email.